Peteresis/UFOs/README.md

 // 2.
 Attach an event to listen for changes to each filter d3.selectAll("input").on("change", updateFilters);
 ```
-The IDs of the elements that were changed are saved into the variable 'filters'.
+The IDs of the elements that were changed are saved into the variable `filters`.
 Then those IDs will be passed to the `filterTable` function used to filter the data of the table
 ```
 // 1.
 Create a variable to keep track of all the filters as an object. var filters = {};